lazarus4/Beforth/architecture/VMcommunication.md

 # VM communication
 The communication protocol is to be shared between "dumb terminal" and "stand-alone" modes.
-Basically, the thin client uses an escape sequence to intercept strings that would normally go to the TIB.
+Basically, the thin client uses an escape sequence to intercept strings that would normally go to the TIB (or a bit bucket).
 It also returns results in an escape string that the terminal can treat appropriately.
 Escape characters should be in the 80-BF range so as to allow UTF-8 symbols.
 The escape char used is `ESC _` (0x9f, APC – Application Program Command) which marks the beginning of a thin-client command.
 `ESC \` (0x9c, ST – String Terminator) marks the end.